cabal-club/cable/readme.md

 All durable data exchanged over the protocol are called Posts, and are always cryptographically signed by their author's private key.
 Any post may be referred to by its 32-byte BLAKE2b hash.
-This protocol primary aim is to faciliate the exchange of these posts between peers.
+This protocol primary aim is to facilitate the exchange of these posts between peers.

 local disk storage.
 A post always has an author (via a required `public_key` field), and always provides a signature (via the required `signature` field) to